 If your school has a counselor or academic advisor, it’s a good idea to form a connection with them as soon as possible.
 Their job is to help students plan their future and guide them through any issues they’re having, so establishing a good relationship with them can be extremely helpful for you.
 Since they work at the school, they probably have some helpful insight into how the school works, too.

-It’s never too late to start a connection with your counselor, and it’s never too early, either.
+It’s never too late to start a connection with your counselor, but it’s never too early, either.

 Keep going, even when you fall behind.

 High school can be pretty different from middle school.
-It’s not hard to stumble a little (or a lot) while you’re getting your footing in a new environment.
+It’s easy to stumble a little (or a lot) while you’re getting your footing in a new environment.

-If you fall behind (and you probably will at some point, because everyone does), remember this: keep going.
+If you fall behind, remember this: keep going.
 It’s cliché but true that you should always try, try again (except if you’re trying to sneak in a herd of cows into the school … then maybe stop trying).

 If you find yourself struggling academically, be resourceful.
 Between teachers, your counselor, and fellow students, there are definitely people who can help you figure it out.